Minister at center of Brazil's latest scandal quits

-BRASILIA One of Brazilian President Michel Temer's closest allies resigned as minister in charge of relations with Congress on Friday, following accusations he pressured the culture minister to approve a property investment.
+BRASILIA (Reuters) - One of Brazilian President Michel Temer’s closest aides resigned on Friday following allegations he pressured the culture minister to approve a property development, unsettling investors with the prospect of renewed political turmoil in Latin America’s largest economy.

-The resignation of Geddel Vieira Lima - along with accusations that Temer himself also raised the investment with then Culture Minister Marcelo Calero - rattled investors.
+The resignation of Geddel Vieira Lima from the key post of minister in charge of relations with Congress - along with accusations that Temer himself also lobbied Culture Minister Marcelo Calero to approve the luxury development - sent Brazil’s currency and stocks lower.

-Brazil's currency and stock prices sank as traders worried the turmoil would derail Temer's efforts to overhaul government finances and restore economic growth.
+An announcement by the public prosecutor’s office that it was considering whether to open an investigation also stoked concern that the fallout from the scandal could derail efforts by Temer’s center-right government to tackle’s Brazil massive budget deficit and restore economic growth.

-"It's time to go," Vieira Lima said in his emailed letter made public by Temer's office, following an announcement by the public prosecutor's office that it was considering whether to open an investigation.
+“It’s time to go,” Vieira Lima said in his emailed resignation letter made public by Temer’s office.

-Vieira Lima's departure deprives Temer of his point man in negotiations with Congress, a key post for an administration striving to enact unpopular austerity measures to reduce a widening budget deficit and spur recovery in an economy suffering its worst recession since the 1930s.
+Vieira Lima’s departure deprives Temer of his point man in negotiations with Congress, a crucial post as the administration strives to enact unpopular austerity measures and spur recovery in an economy suffering its worst recession since the 1930s.

 Temer’s six-month-old government has lost five Cabinet ministers.
 Calero resigned last week saying he refused to bow to Vieira Lima’s pressure.